-A person shall not drive a motor vehicle while using a wireless telephone unless that telephone is specifically designed and configured to allow hands-free listening and talking, and is used in that manner while driving.1
+A person shall not drive a motor vehicle while using a wireless telephone unless that telephone is specifically designed and configured to allow hands-free listening and talking [such as earpieces or speaker phone], and is used in that manner while driving.1

-This law doesn’t apply to passengers.
-They’re free to use cellphones while traveling in a motor vehicle.
+This driving law doesn’t apply to passengers.
+They’re free to use handheld cellphones while traveling in a motor vehicle.

-Also note that this section applies to adult.
+Also note that this section applies to adults.
 Another section — Vehicle Code 23124 — makes it illegal for minors to drive while using a cell phone or handheld device.

 1.1 What are the penalties if I talk on a cell phone while driving?